Sida rhombifolia, note long flower stalk and leaves only half toothed

 Sweet Gum Seeds

 First, how do you tell infertile sweet gum seeds?
 Fertile seeds are black with wings on either side, infertile seeds are yellow and wingless.
 Now, how does shikimic acid work?
 To reproduce the virus needs to break out of the cells it is in.
 A protein makes that possible.
 It is believed Shikimic acid can inhibit the protein.
 The flu doesn’t reproduce which shortening the duration of the infection and thus shortening or lessening the symptoms, which in some cases of the flu is what is deadly.
 In some flu infections it is your body’s response to the flu that kills you rather than the flu directly.
 This is why some flus kill the young.
 They have very strong and immediate immune systems that overwhelm the body while fighting the disease.
-With some flus older folks have slower immune responses and may have partial immunity from previous infections.
+Whereas some of us older folks have slower immune responses and may have partial immunity from previous infections.
 As for the preparation, dosage, and consult a doctor or herbalist.
 As I say that is all outside my pay grade.
 It usually involves soaking crushed green Sweet Gum fruits in alcohol to make a red tincture.

 Unripe Sweet Gum Fruit